 Linguistics Hours Requirement

 Complete a total of 34 semester credit hours of LING coursework, including all of the requirements below.

 Linguistics Core Requirements

-Complete the following seven courses:
+Complete the following required courses:

 - LING 3500 - Introduction to Linguistics Credit Hours: 3

 - LING 3800 - Introduction to Psycholinguistics Credit Hours: 3